raykao/platform-engineering/readme.md

   * [Part 3: Deploy a Cloud Native App with a Full App Environment in Azure](readme3.md)

 ## Introduction and motivation
-When I started in the platform engineering journey I had familarity with Terraform and pipelines such as GitHub Actions, Azure DevOps and challenged myself to enable some key platform engineering self service scenarios building on some popular cloud native OSS tools on Azure and callout some of learnings.
+When I started in the platform engineering journey I had familarity with Terraform and automation runners such as GitHub Actions, Azure DevOps Pipelines and challenged myself to enable some key platform engineering self service scenarios building on some popular cloud native OSS tools on Azure and callout some of learnings.

 With the emergence of platform engineering practices and associated cloud native tooling there is a lot to consider, especially if you are not so familar, it feels bewildering when you start, for example, which tools should I evaluate, what do they do, how do I integrate them.
 You may review really great frameworks that build a lot of the functionality out for you, but if you don't understand how the tools integrate it makes it hard to adopt them and modify them for your own purpose.